Frequently Asked Questions

 No. There are many reasons why your doctor may take a small sample or biopsy of your stomach or colon lining.
 Most have nothing to do with cancer.

-No, this is not allowed at our endoscopy center.
-The physician will talk with your family or friend immediately following the procedure.
+No. The physician will talk with your family or friend immediately following the procedure.

 After your Procedure